JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script executes to print a string of words
+This script executes to add a file to a path